Skip to Content

 2. Lack of Scalability

 “Sensor-based IoT is driving an unprecedented data footprint explosion.
 Today, most of that data is discarded because it cannot be processed with the existing infrastructure.
-This marks an opportunity for flash to be a pillar for instant data analytics infrastructure...because [it] is capable of processing petabytes of data, enabling real-time decision-making.” -Michael Cornwell, Pure Storage
+This marks an opportunity for flash to be a pillar for instant data analytics infrastructure...because [it] is capable of processing petabytes of data, enabling real-time decision-making.” -Michael Cornwell, Everpure

 Issues with scaling IT resources are among the most common reasons for the collapse of IoT projects.
 According to Microsoft, one-third of businesses whose IoT project failed at the proof-of-concept stage cited a high scaling cost.